-To facilitate interoperability with Artix on the mainframe, the Artix security service can be configured to issue security tokens based on a username only (no password required).
+To facilitate interoperability with Artix on the mainframe and to facilitate interoperability with security architectures that perform authentication independently of Artix, the Artix security service can be configured to issue security tokens based on a username only (no password required).
 This feature is known as the external token issuer.
 Because this feature could potentially open a security hole in the Artix security service, the external token issuer is made available only to those applications that present a certificate matching the constraints specified in policies:external_token_issuer:client_certificate_constraints.
-For details of how to specify certificate constraints, see "Applying Constraints to Certificates" on page 621.
+For details of how to specify certificate constraints, see "Applying Constraints to Certificates" on page 358.